scottdkey/shakespeare_db/readme.md

 ```
 Which should print out the current version number if it is available.

 Or for ease of use you can download [docker desktop](https://www.docker.com/products/docker-desktop/), this will work on Windows or MacOS.
 This method will still require the use of command line to run this database.
-The SQL files can be loaded into a MySQL database using the section `Accessing The Database` below
+The SQL files can be loaded into a MySQL database using the section `Accessing The Database` below.

+### Note for Windows
+Windows may require turning on various virtualization options in the BIOS to allow docker to run properly.

+#### The docker setup is for ease of use, these SQL files are compatible with the MySQL dialect and can be used in any compatible database, such as [PlanetScale](https://planetscale.com/)

 ## Setting Environment variables